begolu2/rktik-thesis/01_introduction.md

 State of the art compares one social network restricted to personal space, one open social network, and one old social network.

+[Rktik displays discussions in the replies to a thought in a hierarchical style with thoughts on the same level being ordered by their hotness value.
+This is the same structure as that employed in Reddit discussion (footnote: Reddit uses a different hotness algorithm for ordering replies than they use for link listings).
+Facebook discussions have historically used a flat design with a recent switch (todo: when?) to a partially hierarchical display with a single nesting level.
+The display of discussions in email newsgroups is dependent on the client used to read the newsgroup contents.
+Many such clients also use a nested reply structure with chronological ordering on a given nesting level.]

 1. Facebook

 Facebook is an X, it is made for Y so they can Z.